 The point is each person who has benefitted from capitalism and then gone on to be a blessing to others has made a difference that might not have otherwise occurred.
 This includes the unknown business owners who had resources that they shared with Civil Rights workers during the 1960s Civil Rights Movement.
 Maybe such entrepreneurs had a restaurant or café at which such workers were fed for free.
 Or maybe barbers and beauticians, taylors and seamstresses kept civil rights workers looking good at no charge.
 Even though such entrepreneurs may not have had the money and resources of Madam C. J. Walker, Dr. Bill Cosby, Raven-Symone, Oprah Winfrey, Tyler Perry and others, their capitalistic efforts provided something that could be shared with others at a time when what they had to offer was greatly needed.
 Capitalism was doing a great work there.

 Capitalism has been good for my family.
 My paternal grandfather was a barber.
 He successfully took care of his family and educated four children with the help of my grandmother.
-My paternal grandmother made and sold pralene candy, the kind found in New Orleans French Quarters shops.
+My paternal grandmother made and sold pralene candy, the kind found in New Orleans French Quarter shops.
 My maternal grandmother did not have an opportunity to go to school.
 She taught herself to read, write and do arithmetic.
 She and my maternal gradfather owned and ran both a café and a store.
 My maternal grandmother also made and sold cakes and candy.
 My maternal grandparents took care of and educated my mother.

 One of the most offensive premises outlined by the filmmaker of this film on capitalism is the notion that since everybody will not achieve the highest level of capitalistic success, capitalism should be thrown out.
 If that notion had been believed and accepted, there would have been no Civil Rights Movement at all!
 African-Americans would still be riding at the back of the bus, going to the back door of restaurants to be served, not allowed to stay in hotels in the south, drinking from water fountains marked "Colored" and experiencing other ungodliness.
 If all four of my grandparents had believed and accepted that notion, where would I be?
 Would I even exist?

 People, regardless of race, should NEVER be told not to reach for their dreams.
 African-Americans should be especially sensitive to such sentiments.
 "You can't make it, so why try?"
-Thank-God stock holders and executives of major US corporations, Madam C. J. Walker, Dr. Bill Cosby, Raven-Symone`, Oprah Winfrey, Tyler Perry, other entrepreneurs, Rosa Parks, Dr. Marting Luther King, Civil Rights Movement workers and my grandparents didn't think that way.
+Thank-God stock holders and executives of major US corporations, Madam C. J. Walker, Dr. Bill Cosby, Raven-Symone`, Oprah Winfrey, Tyler Perry, other entrepreneurs, Rosa Parks, Dr. Marting Luther King, Jr., Civil Rights Movement workers and my grandparents didn't think that way.

 Capitalism rocks.
 Rock on.
 By the way, if capitalism is so bad, why is this filmmaker asking people to pay money to see his film?